 How to File for Divorce in Florida

-The official term for divorce in Florida is dissolution of marriage.
+The official term for divorce in Florida is the dissolution of marriage.
 You do not have to be separated for a certain amount of time to file for a divorce in Florida.
-Florida is a “no fault” state, so you can file for a divorce at any time so long as you are over 18 years old, have lived in Florida for at least 6 months before filing, and the marriage is irretrievably broken or your spouse has been mentally incapacitated for three years.
+Florida is a “no-fault” state, so you can file for a divorce at any time so long as you are over 18 years old, have lived in Florida for at least six months before filing, and the marriage is irretrievably broken, or your spouse has been mentally incapacitated for three years.

 The first step in filing for a divorce in Florida is preparing the petition and supporting documents and filing them with the court.
 After filing, there are two directions a divorce proceeding can go, depending upon whether the divorce is uncontested or contested.
 When the divorce is uncontested, you may be able to file for a Simplified Dissolution of Marriage.

 Filing a Simplified Dissolution of Marriage

 If both spouses want the divorce, there are no children under the age of 18, and you agree on the division of all assets and liabilities, a Simplified Dissolution of Marriage could be the appropriate way to proceed.
 There are a few other requirements to qualify for a Simplified Dissolution of Marriage in Florida, such as: